Johann Wenzel: Capture

 By using direction finding and radio intercept monitoring techniques, from the goniometric stations in Nuremberg, Augsburg and Brest that had formed a triangulation azimuth, the Funkabwehr were able to identify an illegal radio transmission that came from the home of Wenzel at his Brussels home at 12 Rue de Namur.
 It took several days to identify the correct location due to the layout of the building and the electric railway that ran through the neighbourhood, but on 29–30 June 1942, Captain Harry Piepe along with some men, including policemen and Luftwaffe personnel, sealed off the street in Laeken, in Brussels.
-When the Abwehr broke into the apartment in the tenement where Wenzel was located, the Abwehr surprised him and he took off over the rooftops, firing his pistol at the Germans as he tried to escape but he was eventually arrested on 30 July 1942.
+When the Abwehr broke into the apartment in the tenement where Wenzel was located, the Abwehr surprised him and he took off over the rooftops, firing his pistol at the Germans as he tried to escape but he was eventually arrested on 30 June 1942.

 During the search of the apartment, it was found that Wenzel had left a series of coded messages and two messages written in German that were waiting to be enciphered.
 These messages contained details of such startling content, the plans for Case Blue, that Piepe immediately drove to Berlin from Brussels and, after revealing his find and explaining its relevance, met with Wilhelm Canaris.
 Canaris arranged an immediate meeting with Wilhelm Keitel who was Chief of the Oberkommando der Wehrmacht.

-Wenzel was taken to St. Gilles Prison in Brussels.
+Wenzel was taken to Saint-Gilles Prison in Brussels.
 Piepe informed Karl Giering, director of Gestapo in Brussels, and he forwarded a message to the Reich Security Main Office (RSHA) Section IV Subsection 2A, requesting any details regarding Wenzel, and they returned a number of card indexes that were found detailing Wenzel's early communist career and his name was identified in the RSHA Black Book as a wanted man.

 Such was the urgency by the Germans to reveal the communist network that was associated with Wenzel that he was subject to brutal interrogation including torture that lasted six to eight weeks and he eventually confessed to everything including his cover-name, The Professor, due to him being a specialist in radio telephony and its technology.
 After his torture he was a broken man and he agreed to collaborate with the Germans in a Funkspiel operation using his own radio transmitter that began on 6 August 1942.
 The funkspiel operated code named "Weide", was controlled by Heinz Pannwitz of Sonderkommando Rote Kapelle at a house on Rue de l'Aurore in Brussels.
 The German funkspiel operation was largely a failure.
 In Belgium, Soviet intelligence was likely given an early warning when Germaine Schneider informed Trepper of the raid at 12 Rue de Namur in July 1942.